-- apply in writing to the Registrar before 10 January of the year in which you want to continue your studies. - include in your application a full statement of reasons why you should be readmitted, with supporting documentation where applicable.
+- apply in writing to the Registrar before the date given in Part 1 (General: Policies and Rules) of the University Calendar, in the section "Readmission After Unsuccessful Studies". - include in your application a full statement of reasons why you should be readmitted, with supporting documentation where applicable.